 - Graphic Designer, ABC Web Design LLC, 2013 - Present.

-To avoid any confusion and conclusion jumping on the part of recruiters, include a brief cover letter explaining the employment gaps.
-Don’t’ be afraid to tell the truth.
-Recruiters are humans, too, so they understand layoffs, restructuring, and the need to take care of ailing parents.
+To avoid any confusion on the part of recruiters, include a brief cover letter explaining the employment gaps.
+Don’t’ be afraid, to tell the truth.
+Recruiters are humans, too.
+So, they understand layoffs, restructuring, and the need to take care of ailing parents.

 3. Fresh Graduates with Limited Work Experience

-Chronological resumes aren’t the best fit for fresh graduates because they don’t have much experience in the first place.
-And in many cases, whatever work history they have is either unrelated to the job they’re applying for, or not considered as ‘on-the-job experience’ by recruiters because it’s part of college, and not an ‘actual job’.
+Chronological resumes aren’t the best fit for fresh graduates who don’t have much experience.
+And often, whatever work history they've got is unrelated to the job they’re applying for.
+Or it may not be considered as ‘on-the-job experience’ by recruiters because it’s part of college, and not an ‘actual job.’

-It’s better for fresh grads to start their resume with a list of skills learned through course-related projects, volunteer experience, extra-curricular activities and internships, and then briefly list their academic achievements and employment history.
-Listing ‘photography skills’ under work history then citing the school’s newspaper as ‘employer’ won’t hold much weight in the eyes of employers.
+It’s better for fresh grads to start their resume with a list of skills learned through course-related projects, volunteer experience, extra-curricular activities, and internships.
+Then they should briefly list their academic achievements and employment history.
+Listing ‘photography skills’ under work history, then citing the school’s newspaper as ‘employer’ won’t hold much weight with employers.

 4. One Employer, Multiple Roles

 Because you’ve had only one employer, a chronological format that relies on career progression and mention of different companies in the employment history won’t do you justice.
-A skill-based resume, on the other hand, emphasizes your achievements and skills.
-It also helps you side skirt hesitations about what you ‘might have missed,’ as a result of working solely for one company.
+But a skill-based resume emphasizes your achievements and skills.
+It also helps you side skirt hesitations about what you ‘might have missed,’ as a result of working for one company.